-- (29) "No-added formaldehyde based resins" means resins formulated with no added formaldehyde as part of the resin cross linking structure for making hardwood plywood, particleboard, or medium density fiberboard.
-"No-added formaldehyde based resins" include, but are not limited to, resins made from soy, polyvinyl acetate, or methylene diisocyanate. - (30) "Platform" means the veneer core, composite core or combination core material used in the manufacture of hardwood plywood and architectural plywood. - (30) "Panel" means any particleboard, medium density fiberboard, or hardwood plywood board produced for sale, supply, or distribution by a composite wood product manufacturer. - (31) "Plywood" means a panel product consisting of layers of wood veneers pressed together with resin.
-"Plywood" includes panel products made by either hot or cold pressing (with resin) veneers to a platform. - (31) "Particle" means a distinct fraction of wood or other cellulosic material produced mechanically and used along with resin to make particleboard.
-"Particles" are larger in size than fibers. - (32) "Product Type" means a type of composite wood product that includes specifics on composition, thickness, number of plies (if HWPW), and resin to distinguish one composite wood product from another made by the same manufacturer. - (32) "Particleboard" means a panel composed of cellulosic material (usually wood) in the form of discrete particles (as distinguished from fibers, flakes, or strands) that are pressed together with resin (ANSI A208.1-1999). - (33) "Resin Formulation" means the chemical composition of the resin used to manufacture hardwood plywood, particleboard, or medium density fiberboard. - (33) "Person" shall have the same meaning as defined in Health and Safety Code section 39047. - (34) "Retailer" means any person who sells, offers for sale, or supplies directly to consumers composite wood products or finished goods that contain composite wood products.
+- (28)(34) "Medium density fiberboard" (MDF) means a panel composed of cellulosic fibers (usually wood) made by dry forming and pressing of a resinated fiber mat (ANSI A208.2-20022009) and including hardboard made by dry forming. - (35) "Molded product" means a finished good or component part of a finished good made by compression molding of wood powder flour, fibers, particles, or strands, not made as a panel. - (29)(36) "No-added formaldehyde (NAF) based resins" means resins formulated with no added formaldehyde as part of the resin cross linking structure for making hardwood plywood, particleboard, or medium density fiberboard.
+"No-added formaldehyde based resins" include, but are not limited to, resins made from soy, polyvinyl acetate, or methylene diisocyanate. - (37) "Packaging material" means pallets, crates, skids, boxes, reels, and spools used to ship cargo. - (30)(38) "Panel" means any particleboard, medium density fiberboard, or hardwood plywood board produced for sale, supply, or distribution by a composite wood product manufacturer. - (31)(39) "Particle" means a distinct fraction of wood or other cellulosic material produced mechanically and used along with resin to make particleboard.
+"Particles" are larger in size than fibers. - (32)(40) "Particleboard" means a panel composed of cellulosic material (usually wood) in the form of discrete particles (as distinguished from fibers, flakes, or strands) that are pressed together with resin (ANSI A208.1-19992009). - (33)(41)"Person" shall have the same meaning as defined in Health and Safety Code section 39047. - (34)(42) "Platform" means the veneer core, or composite core, combination core, lumber core, or special core material used in the manufacture of hardwood plywood or laminated products. - (35)(43) "Plywood" means a panel product consisting of layers of wood veneers in combination with a platform, pressed together with resin.
+"Plywood" includes panel products made by either hot or cold pressing (with resin) veneers to a platform. - (36)(44) "Product type" means a type of composite wood product that differs from another based on composition, thickness, number of plies (if hardwood plywood), and resin to distinguish one composite wood product from another made by the same manufacturer.

-- (34) "Platform" means the veneer core, composite core, combination core, lumber core, or special core material used in the manufacture of hardwood plywood or laminated products. - (35) "Thin MDF" means medium density fiberboard that has a maximum thickness of eight millimeters. - (35) "Plywood" means a panel product consisting of layers of wood veneers in combination with a platform, pressed together with resin.
-"Plywood" includes panel products made by either hot or cold pressing (with resin) veneers to a platform. - (36) "Third Party Certifier" means an organization or entity approved by the Executive Officer that: (A) validates the accuracy of the emission test procedures and facilities used by manufacturers to conduct formaldehyde emission tests, (B) monitors manufacturer quality assurance programs, and (C) provides independent audits and inspections. - (36) "Product type" means a type of composite wood product that differs from another based on composition, thickness, number of plies (if hardwood plywood), and resin to distinguish one composite wood product from another made by the same manufacturer. - (37) "Veneer" means thin sheets of wood peeled or sliced from logs for use in the manufacture of wood products such as plywood, laminated veneer lumber, or other products. - (37) "Recreational vehicle" has the same meaning as defined in section 18010 of the California Health and Safety Code. - (38) "Veneer core" means a core material for making plywood that consists of veneer. - (38) "Retailer" means any person or entity that sells, offers for sale, or supplies directly to consumers composite wood products or finished goods that contain composite wood products. - (39) "Window" means a finished product consisting of a frame in which are set panes of glass, for the admission of air or light, or both, into an opening in the wall of a building. - (39) "Softwood" means wood produced from needle and/or cone bearing trees (ANSI/HPVA HP-1-2004).